 Take this layer winter exploring or on your next adventure into the backcountry.

-This Best Buy winner will have you charging uphill in the snow, spring, and fall.
+This budget-friendly option will have you charging uphill in the snow, spring, and fall.
 Wear it as a stand-alone piece in the winter or under a cozy mid-layer in the winter.
-For a great low price of $50, the durable REI Co-op Midweight Crew is a great synthetic option.
+For a great low price, the durable REI Co-op Midweight Crew is a great synthetic option.